 Anoka-Ramsey provides a variety of academic support services for students with documented disabilities in accordance with federal legislation.
 Services include, but are not limited to, accommodation assistance, educational planning, early registration, assistive technology, interpreters, advocacy, referral, and support.
 These services are designed to assist individuals to participate fully and successfully in Anoka-Ramsey programs.
-For further information on all disability services call 763-433-1350 or Access MN Relay at 1-800-627-3529.
+For further information on all disability services, go to AnokaRamsey.edu/osd, or call 763-433-1350 or Access MN Relay at 1-800-627-3529.